anhldbk/awesome-blockchain-applications/README.md

 > IBM has unveiled its proof of concept for ADEPT, a system developed in partnership with Samsung that uses elements of bitcoin’s underlying design to build a distributed network of devices – a decentralized Internet of Things.

 > Reference: [IBM Reveals Proof of Concept for Blockchain-Powered Internet of Things](http://www.coindesk.com/ibm-reveals-proof-concept-blockchain-powered-internet-things/)

+> The IoT might become a multi-trillion dollar market.
+Stephan Tual, Simon Jentzsch, and Christoph Jentzsch aim to capture a share of that market through slock.it, an ambitious start-up that is building a bridge between the blockchain and the real world.
+Through the use of a device called the Ethereum Computer, any asset (bike, apartment, car, etc) can be digitally locked or unlocked and turned into income by renting it out.
+Just as Ethereum crowdfunding does away with the Kickstarter fee, slock.it potentially does away with the AirBnB fee.
+[More information](https://www.youtube.com/watch?v=BtKo-4usyQs)

 On the other hand, the Internet was originally built on trust.
 In the post-Snowden era, **it is evident that trust in the Internet is over**.
 The notion of IoT solutions built as centralized systems with trusted partners is now something of a fantasy.
 Most solutions today provide the ability for centralized authorities, whether governments, manufacturers or service providers to gain unauthorized access to and control devices by collecting and analyzing user data.
 (Read [IoADT: Internet of Autonomous Decentralized Things](https://www.linkedin.com/pulse/ioadt-internet-autonomous-decentralized-things-part-tarun-singh) )